-House Bill 4547 would amend the Michigan Vehicle Code to eliminate the sunset provision and maintain 0.08 BAC as the per se BAC level for drunk driving.
-On October 1, 2018, the 0.08 BAC …More
+Passing committee, House Bill 4548 would extend, for five more years—until October 1, 2023—the provision within the Michigan Vehicle Code establishing 0.08 BAC as the per se level for drunk driving.
+On October 1, …More

-Senate Bill 357 would amend the Michigan Liquor Control Code to allow a wholesaler or manufacturer to refund to a retailer the amount the retailer paid for beer or wine, as applicable, or allow a …More
+Passing the Senate, Senate Bill 357 would amend the Michigan Liquor Control Code to allow a manufacturer that sold direct to a retailer or a wholesaler to refund to a retailer the amount the retailer …More

 The Wisconsin Brewers Guild has requested that beer enthusiasts take action to support the state’s small and independent brewers and the community of beer drinkers.
 Please read the following information provided by the Wisconsin Brewers Guild.
 The …More

 The Delaware Brewers Guild is asking you to contact your State Representative TODAY and ask them to oppose House Bill 241.
 Please read the following information provided by the Delaware Brewers Guild.
 The Delaware Brewers Guild is asking …More